 Sport

-From long-distance running especially, Ethiopia boasts a great athletic legacy from which internationally praised sportsmen like Haile Gebrselassie have sprung.
+From long-distance running, especially, Ethiopia boasts a great athletic legacy from which internationally praised sportsmen like Haile Gebrselassie have sprung.
 Another relatively popular game in the nation is football, sometimes known as soccer.
-All things considered, sports assist people to unify and greatly inspire national pride.
+All things considered, sports help people to unify and greatly inspire national pride.